raquentin/raquentin.github.io/content/posts/my-favorite-quotes-in-programming.md

 > "There are many ways of trying to understand programs.
 People often rely too much on one way, which is called “debugging” and consists of running a partly-understood program to see if it does what you expected.
 Another way, which ML advocates, is to install some means of understanding in the very programs themselves." \
 > \- Robin Milner

+> "For anyone interested in programming, what can be more fun that writing programs that analyze programs?" \
+> - Anders Møller and Michael Schwartzbach